duck-developer/landing-page/README.md

 ## Deploy to your domain
 - Build: `npm run build`
 - Start: `npm start`
-- Point your domain `duckdevelopers.my.id` to your hosting provider and serve the Next app
+- Point your domain `duckdeveloper.my.id` to your hosting provider and serve the Next app

 ## License
 MIT